Harewood House

 Princess Mary’s Garden Room features a small exhibition on the life of Princess Mary, who lived at Harewood House for over 30 years.
 Princess Mary was the daughter of George V, sister to Edward VIIII and George VI and Queen Elizabeth II’s aunt.

-Temporary exhibitions at Harewood House
+Events and temporary exhibitions at Harewood House

 The gardens and grounds